 Artefacts, such as woodcarvings, weaved baskets and pottery, are popular souvenirs for tourists.
 Generally, the prices are relatively high due to high cost of transportation and storage in the country.
 Remember that bargaining is not a custom in Papua New Guinea.

-All visitors to Papua New Guinea including tourists are required to have a visa to enter and all nationalities must apply for their visa prior to travelling to PNG.
-Currently a 30-day tourist visa is available for nationals of many countries including Australia, Japan, New Zealand, UK, USA and most western European countries.
-This tourist visa is non-extendable and is issued free of charge.
+All visitors to Papua New Guinea including tourists are required to have a visa to enter.
+If you are an Australian national you are required to obtain your visa prior to departure.
+Currently a 30-day tourist visa is available for nationals of many other countries including, Japan, New Zealand, UK, USA and most western European countries.
+This tourist visa is non-extendable and is issued free of charge on arrival.

 Please note that visa processing times can be subject to delays, particularly during peak periods, so we commend you allow sufficient time when applying for your visa.

 A Fact Book on Modern Papua New Guinea - Jackson Rannells Do-it-Yourself Trekking - Kokoda Trail-Clive Baker Rascal Rain - A Year in PNG-Inez Baranay Papua New Guinea-Lonely Planet Bloody Buna-Lida Mayo